almanzalex/ml-barnacle-scanner/README.md

 ### Outputs
 - Binary masks showing predicted barnacle regions.
-- Model Accuracy
+- Model accuracy

 ## Conclusions
 - **Strengths**: Logistic regression provides a simple and interpretable baseline for pixel classification.
 - **Challenges**: Memory limitations required optimizations like batch-based processing.
 Makes things much more inefficient and inaccurate.
+Also generally could use more training data for the sake of accuracy.
 - **Future Suggestions**:
-  - Add more features (e.g., spatial location or texture).
+  - Add more features (like spatial location or texture).
   - Experiment with advanced models like Random Forests or CNNs for better accuracy.